guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 6: Course outline
+## Step 5: Course outline

-You are now ready to create a high-level course overview containing:
+You can now summarize everything you have created by writing a high-level course overview that consists of:

 - a one-paragraph description (i.e., a sales pitch to students)
 - half a dozen learning objectives